SergiLozanoP/urban_revolution_nets/README.md

 **Authors:** Giacomo Benati & Sergi Lozano

-This repository contains the R code and datasets associated with the manuscript *"The Network Structure of the Urban Revolution"*, currently under consideration for publication.
+This repository contains the R code and datasets associated with the manuscript *"The Network Structure of the Urban Revolution"*, accepted for publication in XXXXXX.

 ---